Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Exodus 25:8

-This being part nine of our series concerns the three spaces and furnishings of the Tabernacle, along with their order and significance in relation to Christ's fulfillment in God's salvation plan.
+This teaching concerns the Tabernacle's three spaces and furnishings, along with their order and significance concerning Christ's fulfillment in God's salvation plan.

 The Three Spaces and Their Furnishings

-The structure we have been studying consisted of three distinct spaces as was discussed briefly in part two of this series.
+The Old Testament Tabernacle consisted of three distinct spaces.
 Each space contained specific pieces of furniture that were relevant to the plan of Salvation through which we draw near to God.

 - The Holy of Holies contained the Ark of the Covenant,